I am looking to restart my project management and software engineering career after a 10-year hiatus.

 I returned to school to learn new management skills.
 I completed a Bachelor’s Degree in Information Technology Management Information Systems with Operations Management to complete that Goal (graduated Summa Cum Laude with a 3.8 GPA).

 I want to be a better manager than the managers I worked for in the past.
+I want to be a good project manager.

 What do you want to do with your IT MIS degree?

-While working as a CTO might seem one course it is just my favorite course.
+While working as a CTO might seem like one course it is just not my favorite course.
 I do not think I have the required financial skills needed for the job unless I complete an MBA.

 Uhm, why did you do a degree in Brewing?